Where Memories Are Created

 Families have been spending time at Castlewood Country Club for more than a century.
 Join the Castlewood family to make your memories here!

-George Hearst bought 453 acres of land once part of the Mexican land grant Bernal Rancho SW of Pleasanton in 1886.
-In 1891, Phoebe inherited the land and hunting lodge that George had built and which Phoebe transformed into her Hacienda.
-Phoebe starts work on building her Hacienda and hires architect Julia Morgan.
-You can still see Julia Morgan’s work, as the Alibi building and the pool snack bar are original buildings.
-Phoebe moves into the finished "La Hacienda del Pozo de Verona "which translates to "The house of the wellhead of Verona". in 1899.
-Her mansion featured a wellhead fountain in the courtyard that she and her son William Randolph Hearst purchased from the city of Verona, Italy.
-The fountain can be seen in the center of the photo above.
-Her home was cited as one of the 12 most "stately" homes in California and was the Castlewood clubhouse until it burned down in 1969.
+In 1886, George Hearst bought 453 acres of land once part of the Mexican land grant Bernal Rancho SW of Pleasanton.
+In 1891, Phoebe inherited the land and hunting lodge that George had built, which Phoebe transformed into her Hacienda along with architect Julia Morgan.
+The Alibi building and the Pool snack bar are still the original buildings designed by Julia Morgan.
+Her home was the Castlewood Clubhouse until it burned down in 1969.
 Shortly after her death in 1919, the family sold the property to help finance the project at San Simeon known today as Hearst Castle.

 In 1961, the Members of the Club were given the opportunity to buy out Alioto and the Curtola’s for the price of $1,250,000 or $1,200 per Member.
 And thanks to that purchase, we enjoy the beautiful amenities of Castlewood Country Club to this very day.